Changing citalopram to duloxetine

 Studies have shown that both citalopram and duloxetine are effective in improving mood and reducing symptoms of depression.
 However, duloxetine may be more effective in managing physical symptoms such as pain and fatigue due to its dual mechanism of action on both serotonin and norepinephrine.
 This can be particularly beneficial for individuals with comorbid depression and chronic pain conditions.

-See also Duloxetine recreational use
+See also Duloxetine hydrochloride tablets 20mg

 It is essential to consult with a healthcare provider to determine the most appropriate medication based on individual symptoms and medical history.